0xhexbyte/audits/README.md

-# hexbyte's security audits, reviews, contributions
+# Public Audits

-This repository represents my portfolio of smart contract security audits and audit contest findings.
+Welcome to my public repo of audits.
+This repo contains all the contests I have participated in and shall include my solo audits as well.

 ### September 2023
 1. Chainlink v2 (Upcoming)